Engaging Gross Motor Games for Kids

 Fine motor, figure ground and quick thinking make this a fun game.
 A great way to work on communication skills too!

 Build fine motor skills while fishing in a shark's mouth!
-This game works with a group and also as solo activity.
+This game works well with a group and also as solo activity.

 This is a simple game of matching colored foods to the colors on a rainbow board.
 Perfect for younger students and students with emerging skills.